 It has been about a month since the last earnings report for Air Products and Chemicals (APD).
-Shares have added about 15.1% in that time frame, outperforming the S&P 500.
+Shares have lost about 3.1% in that time frame, outperforming the S&P 500.

-Will the recent positive trend continue leading up to its next earnings release, or is Air Products and Chemicals due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Will the recent negative trend continue leading up to its next earnings release, or is Air Products and Chemicals due for a breakout?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

-Barring one-time items, adjusted earnings for the reported quarter were $1.86 per share, up 4% from the year-ago quarter earnings of $1.79 per share.
-However, it trailed the Zacks Consensus Estimate of $1.87.
+Barring one-time items, adjusted earnings per share (EPS) in the reported quarter were $2.17, up 11% from the year-ago quarter’s earnings of $1.95.
+The figure surpassed the Zacks Consensus Estimate of $2.14.

-Sales from the Industrial Gases — EMEA segment rose 2% year over year to $524 million driven by favorable energy pass-through and positive volumes and pricing, partly masked by unfavorable currency.
+Revenues in the Industrial Gases — America segment inched up 1% year over year to $955 million.
+Higher pricing was partly offset by lower energy pass-through and unfavorable currency.

 How Have Estimates Been Moving Since Then?

-Currently, Air Products and Chemicals has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Air Products and Chemicals has a nice Growth Score of B, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.